 - You have pre-diabetes (impaired fasting glucose or impaired glucose tolerance)

 - You have a dark, velvety rash around neck or armpits (called Acanthosis nigricans)

 No matter who you are, it’s never too early to talk to your doctor about diabetes and how to prevent it.
 Take our Diabetes Risk Score to help you learn your risk of diabetes, and explore this site to find out ways to prevent or delay diabetes.

 If you need help paying for a doctor visit, see where to go for help.

 Take control of your health care and ask your doctor questions.
-Check out “ Preventing Diabetes: Questions for the Doctor” before your next appointment and watch the video below!
+Check out “ Preventing Diabetes: Questions for the Doctor” before your next appointment!